mumbleskates/prost/README.md

 This opaque format should remain entirely stable, and is (for what it is worth) self-describing.
-The *meaning* of the tags and their values is likely to vary widely depending on the schema in use (which is *not* self-describing),
+The *meaning* of the tags and their values is likely to vary widely depending on the schema in use (which is *not* self-describing), but outside of the opaque data's interpretation the format will not vary.

 #### Messages